Seth-arc/aidcraft/TECHNICAL_DOCUMENTATION.md

 ### Render Optimization

-- DOM manipulation is minimized and batched
+- DOM manipulation is minimized and batched where possible
 - CSS animations used instead of JavaScript where possible
-- Heavy calculations deferred to web workers when appropriate
+- Heavy calculations split into smaller chunks using setTimeout
 - Throttled event handlers for frequent events (resize, scroll)
+- Using document fragments for bulk DOM insertions

 ### Memory Management